mitko0003/SourceCode/README.md

 # Source Code
-A collection of all the code I write.
+A collection of small projects, code snippets and algorithms.
 Feel free to use/ comment/ pull!